ElectroWizz/ElectroWizz/README.md

 ### Mission

-At ElectroWizz are qualified, highly trained, and experienced in providing a variety of secvices in Electrical, Building Construction, Plumbing, Renovation, Security Camera Systems, Burglar Alarm Systems, and Solar Systems.
+At ElectroWizz are qualified, highly trained, and experienced in providing a variety of services in Electrical, Building Construction, Plumbing, Renovation, Security Camera Systems, Burglar Alarm Systems, and Solar Systems.

 ```markdown
 Syntax highlighted code block